gregoryyy/tagalyst2/scripts/mirror/README.md

   This will mirror external resources into `<baseName>_externals/` (default) and rewrite the HTML in-place.

 ## Workflow
-1) Start Chrome with `--remote-debugging-port=9222 --user-data-dir=/tmp/chrome-mhtml` and log into ChatGPT in that profile.
+1. Start Chrome with `--remote-debugging-port=9222 --user-data-dir=/tmp/chrome-tagalyst` and log into ChatGPT in that profile.
-2) Add the URLs you want to capture to `targets.json`.
+2. Add the URLs you want to capture to `targets.json`.
-3) Run `capture.ts` to produce mirrored HTML + assets for offline fixtures (no MHTML involved).
+3. Run `capture.ts` to produce mirrored HTML + assets for offline fixtures (no MHTML involved).

-## Authentication
-- Use a separate Chrome profile (`--user-data-dir`) so you can sign into ChatGPT in the debug-enabled instance without affecting your main profile.
-- Sessions/cookies persist in that temp profile between captures.

-## Notes
+Alternative:
+1. Open Page in Chrome and "Save Page As..." > "Web Page, Complete".
-- Ensure you start Chrome with remote debugging before running the capture script.
+2. Start Chrome with remote debugging like Step 1 above to authenticate the page (if needed).
-- For TypeScript, run via `ts-node` or compile to JS before running.
-- Avoid using your main profile; keep captures isolated.
+3. Run `externals.ts` pointing at the saved page to create a local mirror of the dependent page resources not downloaded.